Being HIV positive is no longer a death sentence in the developed world.

 Partners, family & friends

-If you are the partner, family member or friend of someone who has just been diagnosed, check out our page for Partners, family and friends for information and suggestions on how to best support them.
+If you are the partner, family member or friend of someone who has just been diagnosed, and wish to support them, you should contact your local AIDS Council or People Living with HIV (PLHIV) organisation.